-God does not want His children to merely believe in Him; God wants us to behave like Him.
-God’s children are called not just to be mere believers, but also to be imitators of God.
+God does not want His children to believe in Him merely; God wants us to behave like Him.
+God’s children are called not just to be mere believers but also to be imitators of God.

 1 Therefore be imitators of God as dear children.

-A call to be a Christian is primary a call to follow Christ’s examples and be fully conformed to Christ in all things.
+A call to be a Christian is primarily a call to follow Christ’s examples and be fully conformed to Christ in all things.

 Sadly, Christianity today is becoming synonymous only with material prosperity and not anymore with Christ’s lifestyle.

 How we have missed our highest call and goal in life!